 What is something people don’t know about you?
 A fun fact.

 I have moved 11 times over the course of my life to different cities and countries, but New Orleans holds my heart in a way I know is permanent.
-I love to travel but the feeling of finding a real home base is truly special.
+I have now been here longer than I have been anywhere - this will be my 13th Mardi Gras!
+I love to travel but the feeling of finding a real home is truly special.
 I smile uncontrollably whenever I land at Louis Armstrong Airport.

 To send me a message